padresmurfa/style_guides/csharp_unit_tests.md

 ---

 ## **5. Test Method Sectioning**
 Standardized sections carve complex tests into digestible steps, making it easier to see how inputs flow through mocks and the system under test.
 Without this structure tests devolve into monolithic blocks where intent, setup, and verification intermingle, obscuring bugs and encouraging brittle copy-paste patterns.
+The ordering rules below are intentionally strong to build reliable habits—refer to [**Section 17.
+Breaking the Rules**](#-17-breaking-the-rules) for guidance on the rare cases where deviating is justified.
 Each test method follows a structured format, **separated by clear comments**:
 - Where possible, the order of sections should be as it is presented below.
 - Empty sections should be omitted.